 Gasp!
 The horror!
 It’s just a poor, innocent little comma, and so many people abuse it.
 But I know that none of you want to be part of this terrible trend, so I thought I’d run through some of the worst cases.

 - The dreaded comma splice–This pops up with disturbing frequency.
 People take two independent clauses (quick review–an independent clause is anything that’s a complete sentence by itself), and link them with a comma.
 Really don’t do this.
 Dialogue is no excuse.

 For example: The dog was big.
 He had bad breath.

 - This is a perfectly correct, if choppy, way to state these two thoughts.
 Too much of this, though, and you’ll sound like a first grader.

 - You can connect them and add a conjunction.
 For conjunctions, I use the FANBOYS mneumonic: for, and, nor, but, or, yet, so.
 In this case we’ll use and.
 The dog was big, and he had bad breath.
 (See Commas and Independent Clauses for more examples.)

 - If you don’t like the “and” in there, then use a semicolon.
 The dog was big; he had bad breath.
 Also perfectly correct.
 (See How to Use Semicolons.)

-- What is not correct is linking the two thoughts as is with a comma: The dog was big, he had bad breath.
+- What is not correct is linking the two thoughts with a comma: The dog was big, he had bad breath.
 This is a comma splice, and it is wrong, wrong, wrong.
 Don’t do it.
-This is, “Bad writer, no sale,” territory for me.
+This is, “Bad writer, no sale,” territory.